animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 ---
-title: ".NET Apps: Dependency Injections with multiple implementations of same interface"
+title: ".NET Apps: DIs with multiple implementations of the same interface"
 excerpt: >-
   "Enabling dependency injections of multiple implementations of the same interface in .NET Apps.
 2 ways to implement multiple implementations of the same interface."
 categories: